Ziwi01/proveasio/README.md

 ## TL;DR

+Provision your Ubuntu terminal dev environment with ease.

-Repository containing bunch of automation scripts (mostly Ansible tasks) to install, configure and maintain Ubuntu (20.04/22.04) terminal environment focused on development and administration.
-This includes set of very useful dev tools and customizations to ease out and speed up terminal usage during day-to-day work and to bump up productivity.
+Using Ansible, it will install, configure and maintain Ubuntu (20.04/22.04) terminal environment focused on development and administration.
+This includes installation/configuration of very useful dev tools and customizations to ease out and speed up terminal usage during day-to-day work and to bump up productivity.

-Below project is supported on Ubuntu running on Windows WSL2, but they are also tested on plain Ubuntu 20.04/22.04 on Github Runner, so they are expected to work there.
+Below project is supported on Ubuntu running on Windows WSL2, but it is also tested on plain Ubuntu 20.04/22.04 on Github Runner, so it is expected to work there.

 ## About